With Contagion Records, European Countries Return to Anti-Covid Measures | World

-On Friday (12), the European Center for Disease Control (ECDC), the European health agency said that ten countries are in a “very worrying” situation and another ten are in “worrying” situation. (see lists below).
+On Friday (12), the European Center for Disease Control (ECDC), the European health agency, said that ten countries are in a “very worrying” situation and another ten are “worrying” (see the lists below).

 Austria Announces Lockdown for Unvaccinated Against Covid-19